 2013 Iron Butt Rally.
 I wrote a pretty long 2013 Iron Butt Rally

 It was a hell of a ride that required great endurance to compete with the big dogs of the rally world.
 I rode 11,083 miles in the 11 day event scoring 81,703 points.
-I was the only touring motorcycle in the top ten.
-Most were Yamaha FJR's which were perfect for this rally.
-I will be writing a ride report later and posting here.
+I was the only touring motorcycle in the top ten as most were Yamaha FJR's which are perfect for this type of rally.

 I have done a lot of work to my motorcycle to get it ready to compete in the rally and I created a webpage with photos and information that show what I have done.
 Click here to view the webpage.